dmtrKovalenko/odiff/images/README.md

 ## Run the benchmark

-> Make sure that provided benchmark results were achieved on MacBook Pro 16, MacOS 11 BigSur beta.
+> Make sure that provided benchmark results were achieved on MacBook Pro 16, MacOS 11 BigSure beta.

 Simple benchmark that compares [4k water image](./water-4k.png) with [corrupted one](./water-4k-2.png).